Attendance Expectations

 Intermediate Technology

 In Years 7 & 8 students experience a range of Technology subjects.
-This year students will be engaging in Manufacturing, Hospitality, Visual Arts, Digital Technology, Performing Arts and Enterprise.
+This year students will be engaging in Manufacturing, Hospitality, Visual Arts, Digital Technology, Music and Enterprise.

 Outdoor Academy